-Do you ever find that those are some kids who just can’t seem to get a skill after the millionth time you have practiced it?
+Do you ever find that those are some students who just can’t seem to get a skill after the millionth time you have practiced it?
 This was definitely me a few weeks ago while teaching measurement conversions.

-We were struggling with measurement conversions because they had little understanding of measurement and little to no knowledge of relative sizes of the unit.
-They just did not know when to multiply and when to divide to convert.
-We had worked on other strategies such as make a list and draw a visual.
-But we were getting into larger amounts and they needed to really move into writing equations to convert.
+We were struggling with measurement conversions because students had little understanding of measurement and little to no knowledge of relative sizes of the unit.
+They did not know when to multiply and when to divide to convert.

 Basically, the students use the information in the problem to create two equations on top of each other like this: